-- Diabetes is the sixth leading cause of death in Michigan and in Region 3. - Rates are per 100,000 population. - Overall, the risk for death among people with diabetes is about double that of people in the same age group who do not have diabetes.
+- Diabetes is the sixth leading cause of death in Michigan, and the seventh leading cause of death in Region 8. - Rates are per 100,000 population. - Overall, the risk for death among people with diabetes is about double that of people in the same age group who do not have diabetes.